arschles/godo/README.md

 # Targets

 Like [GNU Make](https://www.gnu.org/software/make/), canta's building blocks are _targets_.
 Each target defined one piece of work that accomplishes part of the build.
 A target executes one or more commands inside a Docker container running the image of your choice.
-Targets can be parameterized by environment variables, and they can depend on each other.

 All targets are defined in a `canta.yml` or `canta.yaml` file in the current directory.

+Targets can depend on each other (like in Make) and can be parameterized by environment variables.

 # Plugins